Back pain and sciatica

 The number signifies the vertebra's place within that spinal region.
 The numbers start with 1 at the top of a region and count up as the vertebrae descend within the region.
 For example, C4 is the 4th bone down in the cervical region, and T8 is the 8th thoracic vertebrae.

-- Inside each disk is a jelly-like substance called the nucleus pulposus.
+- Inside each disk is a central jelly-like substance called the nucleus pulposus.

 - The nucleus pulposus is surrounded by a tough, fibrous ring called the annulus.

-Processes.
 Each vertebra in the spine has a number of bony projections called processes.
 The spinous and transverse processes attach to the muscles in the back and act like little levers, allowing the spine to twist or bend.
-The particular processes form the joints between the vertebrae themselves, meeting together and interlocking at the zygapophysial joints (more commonly known as facet, or z-joints).
+The particular processes form the joints between the vertebrae themselves, meeting together and interlocking at the zygapophysial joints (more commonly known as facet joints, or z-joints).

 Symptoms and Causes